Tony Romo: Broadcasting career

 Following his retirement from the NFL, Romo was hired by CBS Sports to serve as the lead color analyst for the network's NFL telecasts, working in the booth alongside play-by-play announcer Jim Nantz, replacing Phil Simms, who was moved to the studio for The NFL Today.

-While there was no controversy of Romo deciding to retire and move on to broadcasting, some critics questioned Romo being immediately hired for the number one position ahead of broadcasting veterans Dan Fouts, Trent Green, or Rich Gannon, all of whom served in the number 2–4 positions, respectively, for CBS, with Fouts having once been the color commentator on Monday Night Football.
-None of the ex-players and coaches in a lead position on other networks at the time of Romo's hiring (Troy Aikman, Cris Collinsworth, and Jon Gruden) started their broadcasting career in the lead position.
+While Romo's retirement and hiring as a broadcaster occurred without controversy, critics questioned his immediate ascension to the number-one position ahead of veterans such as Dan Fouts, Trent Green and Rich Gannon.
+None of the former players and coaches in a lead position on the other networks at the time (Troy Aikman, Cris Collinsworth and Jon Gruden) started his broadcasting career in the lead position.
 Simms jokingly asked Romo "How does that seat feel?" during Week 1 of The NFL Today.

-Once the 2017 NFL season got underway, Romo received critical praise for his work as a recent ex-player, most notably for his ability to predict offensive plays and read defensive formations from the booth, and "adding an enthusiasm that had been lacking with Simms."
+When the 2017 NFL season began, Romo received critical praise for his work, most notably for his ability to predict offensive plays and read defensive formations, and "adding an enthusiasm that had been lacking with Simms".

-Romo and Nantz received further acclaim for their broadcasting of the 2018 AFC Championship Game between the Kansas City Chiefs and the New England Patriots, as "Nantz continually set Romo up to make his predictions and analysis prior to the snap", and some suggested that Chiefs head coach "Andy Reid could have used Romo on his defensive staff, because the former quarterback knew just about every play the Patriots were going to run down the stretch."
-According to The Guardian, the "beauty of Romo's analysis is that it feels like he's in on the fun with you."
+Romo and Nantz received further acclaim for their broadcasting of the 2018 AFC Championship Game between the Kansas City Chiefs and the New England Patriots, as "Nantz continually set Romo up to make his predictions and analysis prior to the snap", and some suggested that Chiefs head coach Andy Reid "could have used Romo on his defensive staff, because the former quarterback knew just about every play the Patriots were going to run down the stretch".
+According to The Guardian, the "beauty of Romo's analysis is that it feels like he's in on the fun with you".
 That season, Romo and Nantz called Super Bowl LIII in Atlanta.